 Selling to a cash buyer is a quick process that allows you to get rid of your home and put money in your pocket.
 The steps are simple:

-From there, the closing process can take less than a week.
+From there, the closing process can take less than 10 days.
 You don’t even have to move out the contents of the home if you don’t want to, which is a great benefit if you’ve inherited a property.

-New Again Houses® buys houses as-is in any condition, and transforms them into fully remodeled homes families can enjoy for years to come.
+New Again Houses® buys houses as-is in any condition and transforms them into fully remodeled homes families can enjoy for years to come.
+We will never sell your contract or your information and would love the opportunity to invest into the community by making your older home new again.
 If you need to sell your house fast, you can trust us to make you a fast and fair cash offer for your home.